simong/datacultures/docs/application_setup.md

     thor keys:lti_new
 ```

-The new (or regenerated) LTI application key and shared secret will print out, if someone else is to configure canvas, they will need theses.
+The new (or regenerated) LTI application key and shared secret will print out.
+If someone else is to configure canvas, they will need these.

 * [Generate Canvas API keys](api_key_generation.md)